hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/standard_departure.svg" target="_blank">Open the diagram in a new tab.</a>

 1. The process starts when the holder of the transit procedure submits a transit declaration to the office of departure with the ‘Declaration Data’ E_DEC_DAT (IE015) message.
-1. If the transit declaration is valid, the office of departure acknowledges the receipt of the transit declaration with the ‘Positive Acknowledge’ E_POS_ACK (IE928) message.
+1. If the transit declaration is valid, the office of departure acknowledges the receipt of the transit declaration with the ‘Positive Acknowledgement’ E_POS_ACK (IE928) message.
 1. The office of departure communicates the MRN to the holder of the transit procedure with the ‘MRN Allocated’ E_MRN_ALL (IE028) message.
 1. The ‘Release for Transit’ E_REL_TRA (IE029) message is sent to the holder of the transit procedure.
 1. The departure process ends.